Quick Navigation of the Content:

 After 30 minutes or more, the Windows 7 operating system will be backed up successfully.
-And no there is no need to worry about Windows 7 backup stuck.
+And there is no need to worry about Windows 7 backup stuck.

 If you get the Windows 7 backup stuck issues, please follow the instructions provided in this article to solve it.
-Try another reliable free Windows backup software - AOMEI Backupper Standard if you still have problems with Backup and Restore in Windows 7/8/10. besides, It provides disk backup, partition backup, and file backup, and file sync, etc.
+Try another reliable free Windows backup software - AOMEI Backupper Standard if you still have problems with Backup and Restore in Windows 7/8/10.
+Besides, It provides disk backup, partition backup, and file backup, and file sync, etc.